alexrintt/shared-storage/docs/Migrate notes/From v0.2.0.md

 import 'package:shared_storage/environment.dart' as environment;
 ```

-Choose which modules/imports one you want to include inside ee project.
+Choose which modules/imports one you want to include inside in your project.

 ## Media Store `getMediaStoreContentDirectory`